patternfly-yew/patternfly-yew/docs/MIGRATION-0_5.md

 ## PatternFly v5

 This version is based on PatternFly v5.
-This requires
+This requires a change of the PatternFly assets, probably an your `package.json` file.

 ## Next versions & Deprecations